jasharpe/tanks/README.markdown

 ## Settings

+_[Accessed from the "settings" option of the main menu]_

-Music: toggles playing the game music
+* Music: toggles playing the game music
-Sound: toggles playing game sounds, such as explosions
+* Sound: toggles playing game sounds, such as explosions
+* Debug: toggles some debug features (see below)

-## Debug controls
+## Debug mode

-_active when the debug option is enabled from the settings menu_
+_[Active when the debug option is enabled from the settings menu]_

+* Prints the milliseconds taken to render long frames
-* [Shift] + N: In a menu, this will cause the
+* [Shift] + N: In a menu, this will cause the font to change if in sysfont mode, and print the name of the font used

 ## Credits